James Chester Manifold

-James Chester Manifold (10 February 1867 - 30 October 1918) was an Australian politician and philanthropist.
+James Chester Manifold (10 February 1867 – 30 October 1918) was an Australian politician and philanthropist.

 Early life

-Manifold was born in Camperdown, Victoria, attended Geelong Grammar School, and went to England with his family in 1881.
+Manifold was born at Purrumbete, near Camperdown, Victoria, attended Geelong Grammar School, and went to England with his family in 1881.
 However, the family returned to Australia because the northern climate did not agree with his health, and he subsequently attended Melbourne Church of England Grammar School.
-When he came into possession of a property left to him by his father, he mostly rented it to dairy farmers, to whom he later sold the land on liberal terms.
+When he came into possession of Talindert, a property left to him by his father, he mostly rented it to dairy farmers, to whom he later sold the land on liberal terms.
 He was a director of the Camperdown Cheese and Butter Factory, established in 1891, and was its chairman after 1907.

 He was a member of Hampden Shire Council in the 1890s, being its president twice.
 On 11 March 1891, he married Lilian Eva Curle.

 Federal politics

 Manifold was elected to the Australian House of Representatives in 1901 as the inaugural member for Corangamite, representing the Protectionist Party.
 He retired in 1903 due to ill health, but in 1913 was persuaded to oppose the sitting Labor member, future Prime Minister James Scullin, representing the Commonwealth Liberal Party.
 He defeated Scullin in the election of that year, and held the seat until his unexpected death from pneumonia on 30 October 1918, during a voyage to North America.
 He was buried at sea, and was survived by a son and a daughter.
 In 1921, a statue of Manifold by Nelson Illingworth was unveiled at Camperdown by Prime Minister Stanley Bruce.

 His son, Sir Thomas Chester Manifold, was a member of the Victorian Legislative Assembly from 1929 to 1935, representing the electoral district of Hampden for the Nationalist Party and later the United Australia Party.